wooksjs/wooksjs/docs/wooks/advanced/wooks-adapter.md

 # Creating a Custom Wooks Adapter for Your Event Type

 Wooks is designed to handle various event types beyond just HTTP.
-You can create custom adapters that provide a similar developer experience for any event-driven scenario—such as workflows, jobs, or specialized protocols.
+You can create custom adapters that provide a similar developer experience for any event-driven scenario — such as workflows, jobs, or specialized protocols.
 The approach parallels what you’ve seen with the core concepts in `@wooksjs/event-core` and the built-in HTTP adapter.

 ## Overview